all-rit/ALL/README.md

 ### ESlint and Pre-commit setup

-After cloning the repository in the top level directory, run `npm install`. this will install all of the tools needed to commit and correctly format all code within the project.
+After cloning the repository in the top level directory, run `npm install`.
+This will install all of the tools needed to commit and correctly format all code within the project.

 ### PM2 Instructions